kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0031 Airworthiness standards  manned free balloons.md

 \(3\) The highest weight at which compliance with each applicable flight requirement of this part is shown.

-\(c\) The information established under paragraphs (a) and (b) of this section must be made available to the pilot in accordance with §31.81.
+\(c\) The information established under paragraphs (a) and (b) of this section must be made available to the pilot in accordance with [[Volume 1/C Aircraft/0031 Airworthiness standards  manned free balloons.md#§31.81   General.|§31.81]].

 \[Amdt.
 31-3, 41 FR 55474, Dec.
 20, 1976\]